cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 bash < <(curl -s https://raw.githubusercontent.com/cybercongress/go-cyber/master/scripts/install_cyberdcli_v0.1.6.sh)
 ```

-You shhould have an imported account to do any of the following.
-Please see [previos secions]() on how to do this.
+You should have an imported account to do any of the following.
+Please see [previos secions](Homestead) on how to do this.

 ##### Sending tokens
 Easy-peasy with one simple command: